Manual

 Field Description

-Filename Filename of the scattering pattern (up to 15 characters).
+Filename Filename of the scattering pattern

-Dron Contrast of the nth phase.
+DroN Contrast of the nth phase.

-Const Constant subtractedto the scattering pattern.
+Const Constant subtracted to the scattering pattern.

 Weight Relative weight of the data set.